College Application Timeline

 • Participate in school extracurricular activities.

-• Talk about your grades.
-Remember the grades earned in the ninth grade are part of your official high school transcript.
+• Remember the grades earned in the ninth grade are part of your official high school transcript.

 • Work on earning your student service learning hours.